University of the Philippines Los Baños College of Forestry and Natural Resources

 The University of the Philippines Los Baños College of Forestry and Natural Resources (also referred to as CFNR) is one of the 11 degree-granting units of the University of the Philippines Los Baños (UPLB).
 It started as the Forest School under the UP College of Agriculture in 1910, making it the oldest forestry school in the Philippines.
 It is one of the five founding units of UPLB upon its establishment in 1972.

 The college has been identified as a "Center of Excellence" in forestry by the Philippine Commission on Higher Education since January 2000.
 CFNR offers one undergraduate degree program (Bachelor of Science in Forestry) along with four other graduate degree programs and one two-year certificate program.
-Two of its professors, including its one of its deans, are members of the Intergovernmental Panel for Climate Change, the 2007 recipient of the Nobel Peace Prize.
+Two of its professors, including one of its deans, are members of the Intergovernmental Panel for Climate Change, the 2007 recipient of the Nobel Peace Prize.